 Probiotics are the good bacteria that live in your small and large intestine.
 This world of bacteria in the gut is called the microbiome or microbiota.
-These microorganisms in our gut microbiome promote health from the inside out; they assist with many, important functions in the body and have a number of health benefits.
+These microorganisms in our gut microbiome promote health from the inside out; they assist with many important functions in the body and have a number of health benefits.

 Unfortunately, many of us do not have enough of the good bacteria in our gut, which leads to a disruption in the healthy function of our bodies.
 Why is this so?
 Well, because external factors, such as stress, an unhealthy diet, alcohol consumption, and a common reliance on OTC medications (to name a few) damage our gut microbiome and kill off many of the good bacteria.

 Early warning signs include digestive discomfort, including diarrhea, constipation, bloating and gas.
 Over time, this can lead to a weaker immune system, skin flare-ups, brain fog and regular headaches.
 Over months and years, a dysbiosis (imbalance) in the gut, can contribute to more serious health issues, like Alzheimer’s and chronic liver disease.It’s key to make sure that there are enough good bacteria in your digestive system and one way to do so is by taking a probiotic supplement.
 Let’s take a look at 14 benefits men will feel from taking a probiotic supplement.

 Our Recommended Probiotic for Men

 1. Probiotics Replenish The Good Bacteria in Your Gut

 By taking a probiotic supplement you are replenishing the good bacteria in your gut so that they can continue to help your body function at its highest level.